niemtec/mind-graph/content/Fundamental Needs.md

 # Fundamental Needs

-undamental needs are universal constraints.
+Fundamental needs are universal constraints.

 Gordon Brander's Predictions:
 - If a technology addresses a fundamental need, universal adoption is guaranteed.
 The only questions are "how fast"  and "who will build it"